51yourdream/privacy/mathPractice/en/terms.md

 ### 7.1 Data Collection
 Our privacy policy details how we collect, use, and protect your information.
 Please visit our privacy policy for details.

-### 7.2 Children's Privacy
+### 7.2 User Privacy
-- We strictly comply with the Children's Online Privacy Protection Act (COPPA)
+- We strictly comply with relevant privacy protection laws and regulations
-- Will not actively collect personal information from children under 13
+- We do not actively collect users' personal sensitive information
-- All learning data is primarily stored on local devices
+- All learning data is preferentially stored on local devices

 ### 7.3 Data Security
-- Industry-standard security measures are used to protect your data
+- We use industry-standard security measures to protect your data
-- Regular security reviews and updates are conducted
+- Regular security reviews and updates
-- Users are notified promptly when security issues are discovered
+- Promptly notify users when security issues are discovered

 ---

-## 8. Disclaimer
+## 8. Disclaimers

 ### 8.1 Service Availability
 - We strive to ensure service stability but do not guarantee uninterrupted service
 - Service may be temporarily interrupted due to maintenance, updates, or force majeure
-- We are not responsible for losses caused by service interruption
+- We are not responsible for losses caused by service interruptions

-### 8.2 Learning Effectiveness
+### 8.2 Learning Effects
-- This application is a learning aid tool and does not guarantee specific learning outcomes
+- This app is a learning assistance tool and does not guarantee specific learning outcomes
-- Learning effectiveness varies due to individual differences
+- Learning effects vary by individual differences
-- Parents should combine other educational methods for comprehensive child development
+- Guardians should combine other educational methods to comprehensively develop users

 ### 8.3 Device Compatibility
-- This application supports iOS 15.0 and above
+- This app supports iOS 15.0 and above
 - We do not guarantee perfect operation on all devices
 - Recommended use on supported devices and system versions